/

 Advisories

-Chainguard Image for cass-operator
+Chainguard Container for cass-operator-fips

-Download this Image
+Download this Container Image

-This image is available on cgr.dev:
+For those with access, this container image is available on cgr.dev:

-docker pull cgr.dev/ORGANIZATION/cass-operator:latest
+docker pull cgr.dev/ORGANIZATION/cass-operator-fips:latest

-Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard registry.
+Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard Registry.

 helm repo add k8ssandra https://helm.k8ssandra.io/stable